the-almeida/continuous-learning-and-teaching/README.md

 # continuous-learning-and-teaching
-Aggregator repositoy.
+Aggregator repositoy started on 2025.
 Here I add all the code written while studying or teaching programming.